Kankoda/LicenseKit/README.md

 ## Getting started

-With LicenseKit, your app/library should create a ``LicenseEngine`` with the license key you obtain when you [sign up for LicenseKit][Website], then define which service type you want to use to use to fetch customer licenses.
+With LicenseKit, your app/library should create a ``LicenseEngine`` with your [LicenseKit license key][Website], then define which service type you want to use to use to fetch customer licenses:

-For instance, this would create an engine with two licenses that are compiled into the product validated on-device:

 ```swift
 let licenseEngine = try await LicenseEngine(